 The one caveat here is that Valve Index controllers do not have full support for either application.
 This is a limitation from Valve and is something that both applications promise they are working on in 2020.

 The social platform is the big advantage that Bigscreen VR has.
 You can invite your friends into your room and view the same media or watch each other play games live.
 A recent update to Bigscreen has now added support for 15 friends in a single room at one time.

 Bigscreen also has worldwide viewing parties of movies and special events.
 You join at the designated time and watch content with friends and strangers around the world.

 Virtual Desktop doesn’t have any social features.
 It’s designed to be a one-to-one connection between you and your computer.
 You can’t connect with your friends remotely and share screens if you aren’t on the same network.
 However, a friend at your house can view your desktop in real-time while you wear a VR headset.

 Viewing 360 degree content

-Virtual Desktop has had the ability to view your photos and videos in full 360 degrees for a long time.
+Virtual Desktop could view your photos and videos in full 360 degrees for a long time.
 This has always been a big advantage of the platform over Bigscreen.

 However, Bigscreen VR added support for this feature in June of 2020 as well.
-In addition, Bigscreen lets you queue up the content and view it at the same time with any friends who are in your room for you.
+In addition, Bigscreen lets you queue up the content and view it simultaneously with any friends in your room for you.
 This type of social integration is a neat feature in the platform.

-Virtual Desktop has the ability to enable voice commands in the audio settings of the app.
-When enabled, you can use your voice for basic commands and do not need to keep track of your keyboard and mouse.
+Virtual Desktop can enable voice commands in the audio settings of the app.
+When enabled, you can use your voice for basic commands without keeping track of your keyboard and mouse.
 Some of the voice commands included are:

 - Switch to / Change Background to (background): = changes to the desired background.